Awesomecoder9/OldNexusOS/README.md

 # **NexusOS**
-## A learning project by me in Assembly, C and possibly C++
+## An Operating system from scratch using Assembly, C, and C++(in the future)
+### Todos
+Make the OS POSIX compliant
+Implement graphics
+CPU scheduling
+for now...
-Following the Nanobyte tutorial and branching off from there
+Following the Nanobyte tutorial(and some other ones) and branching off from there